thingdom/node-neo4j/README.md

 - **`body`**: an optional request body, e.g. for `POST` and `PUT` requests.
 This gets serialized to JSON.

-Requests and responses can also be streamed for maximum performance.
-The `http` method returns a [Request.js](https://github.com/request/request)\* instance, which is a [`DuplexStream`](https://nodejs.org/api/stream.html#stream_class_stream_duplex) combining both the request (write) stream and the response (read) stream.
+Requests and responses can also be **streamed** for maximum performance.
+The `http` method returns a [Request.js](https://github.com/request/request) instance, which is a [`DuplexStream`](https://nodejs.org/api/stream.html#stream_class_stream_duplex) combining both the writeable request stream and the readable response stream.

-(\*Request.js provides a number of benefits over the native HTTP [`ClientRequest`](http://nodejs.org/api/http.html#http_class_http_clientrequest) and [`IncomingMessage`](http://nodejs.org/api/http.html#http_http_incomingmessage) classes, e.g. proxy support, gzip decompression, simpler writes, and a single unified `'error'` event.)
+*(Request.js provides a number of benefits over the native HTTP [`ClientRequest`](http://nodejs.org/api/http.html#http_class_http_clientrequest) and [`IncomingMessage`](http://nodejs.org/api/http.html#http_http_incomingmessage) classes, e.g. proxy support, gzip decompression, simpler writes, and a single unified `'error'` event.)*

 If you want to stream the request, be sure not to pass a `body` option.
 And if you want to stream the response (without having it buffer in memory), be sure not to pass a callback.
-You can stream a request without streaming the response, and vice versa.
+You can stream the request without streaming the response, and vice versa.

 Streaming the response implies the `raw` option above: nodes and relationships are *not* transformed (as even JSON isn't parsed), and 4xx and 5xx responses are *not* treated as errors.